Do you want your CV to stand out from the crowd? Make to read the following:

 - Be aware of the CV culture in the country you’re applying for, especially concerning photos.
 See differences between CVs in the UK and other European countries here.

 - Stick to 3rd person.
-E.g. ‘A self-disciplined and driven graduate of Journalism, currently seeking position as a junior editor.’
+E.g. ‘A self-disciplined and driven graduate of Journalism, currently seeking a position as a junior editor.’

 - Use keywords.
 This one is especially important as many CVs nowadays, don’t make it past a keyword scanner – which, bear in mind, isn’t a person.